keelyjones/ucd-milestone-project-1/README.md

 - *When visting the site from a desktop: pages incorportate aesthetically pleasing layouts (some features running alongside others); images are large and striking; the features of the site are all spaced-out evenly.*

-- N.B.
-I made used of Bootstrap `card` classes (content containers) for the profiles on my about page.
+**Bug fix:** I made used of Bootstrap `card` classes (content containers) for the profiles on my about page.
 The cards span only the height of the content, and therefore were not all equal height.
 Thanks to djibe's fix on [StackOverflow](https://stackoverflow.com/questions/35868756/how-to-make-bootstrap-4-cards-the-same-height-in-card-columns), I was able to make all of the cards the height of the tallest card, whilst still being responsive.

 **4)** I have utilised [Cloud9 IDE](http://c9.io/)'s inbuilt [Language Analysis](https://docs.c9.io/docs/language-analysis) feature and [Debugger](https://docs.c9.io/docs/debugging-your-code) to automatically idenfity issues.